Energy Aspects Conference 2026: What’s next for energy?

 The panel also addressed geopolitics, noting that global energy markets remain highly sensitive to events in Iran, Venezuela, and Russia.
 Russia is unique due to the invasion of Ukraine and ongoing war in Europe, which has had a devastating impact on global markets.
 Patrick added that Europe is unlikely to return to Russian gas, even if peace is restored, while Lorenzo pointed out that energy security will remain a top priority for countries like China and India, who are investing in new LNG capacity and technology.

-energy transitions are complex, non-linear, and require pragmatic, flexible approaches.
+All panelists agreed that energy transitions are complex, non-linear, and require pragmatic, flexible approaches.
 Investment in infrastructure, technology, and people will be essential to meet rising demand, ensure energy security, and navigate the rapidly changing geopolitical environment.